atk4/data/docs/persistence.rst

 option to archive your orders.
 The method `archive()` is supposed to mark order as archived and return that order back.
 Here is the usage pattern::

+    $o->addCondition('is_archived', false); // to restrict loading of archived orders
     $o->load(123);
     $archive = $o->archive();
     $archive['note'] .= "\nArchived on $date.";
     $archive->save();

-With Agile Data API building it's quite common to cerate a method that does not actually persist the model.
+With Agile Data API building it's quite common to create a method that does not actually persist the model.

 The problem occurs if you have added some conditions on the $o model.
 It's